 Often referred to as dropout, this problem is when your probe starts to produce areas on your screen that are lighter or darker than they should be.

 Ultrasound probe membranes are soft.
 They are designed to be durable, but their need to be soft means that their durability only goes so far.
-Membrane cracks often appear in older probes that have not had regular repairs.
-Wear and tear over time and prolonged use can start to cause damage and once it becomes apparent, it needs to be fixed.
+Membrane cracks often appear in older probes that have not been serviced regularly.
+Wear and tear over time and prolonged use can start to cause damage and once it becomes apparent, it needs to be repaired.
 The good news about membrane cracks is that they are a simple, fast, and low-cost repair.

 Maintenance Decreases the Hassles of Repair

 Ultrasound repairs can be a pain.
-You have to send them off or get a technician to come out and diagnose and issue and make the repair.
+You have to send them out or get a technician to come and diagnose the issue and make the repair.
 Often when you have small issues like the ones listed above, you will keep putting a repair off.
 However, the longer you put it off, the greater the problem gets.
-In turn, this leads to longer repair times and more costly repairs.
+In turn, this leads to longer service times and more costly repairs.

 You should service your ultrasound equipment yearly.
 In the long run, it saves you time and money by having small issues fixed before they turn into big problems.